 Pupils’ Advocacy Courses

 You may also be required to attend the Pupils’ Advocacy Course.
 It should be clear from your correspondence with the BSB whether or not attendance is a requirement.
 If it is, you must complete the course before commencing the practising part of pupillage.
-Please contact the Training Programme Manager, Jessica Masi, at email@example.com for further details.
+Please contact the Training Programme Manager, Rosalie Bower, at email@example.com for further details.

 The Pupils’ Course run by the Middle Temple also incorporates the Practice Management Course and so there is no need to do two separate courses.